Healthy Holiday Recipes

 1/2 tsp pepper

 This one is simple, but takes some planning ahead.
 Throw your potatoes, butter, and broth into a crock pot, then cook them on high for 4 and a half hours.
 After that, add the other ingredients – holding off on the milk – and mash everything until it’s roughly mixed.
-Stir in the milk, continuing to mash, until you get the right consistency, and enjoy!
+Finally, stir in the milk, continuing to mash, until you get the right consistency, and enjoy!

 Contact Your Birmingham Pediatric Dentist